matt0418/Bookr-Backend/README.md

 - outputs an array of books

 GET to `/api/books/:id`

 - expects token for authorization
 - outputs a book object with the specified ID
 - object includes keys (title, author, publisher, description, image, and price)

-GET to `/api/users/:id/provider`
+POST to `/api/books`

 - expects token for authorization
-- outputs the specific user with the id as well as an experiences key with the value of an array of experiences that they are providing

-GET to `/api/users/:id/experiences`

-- expects token for authorization
+- title, author, and publisher are required in the req.body
+- adds the book to the database
 - outputs the title and description of the experiences the user is signed up for

-PUT to `/api/users/:id`
+PUT to `/api/books/:id`

 - expects token for authorization
-- outputs user with updated info
+- outputs book with updated information

-## Experience Routes

-GET to `/api/experiences`
+DELETE to `/api/books/:id`

 - expects token for authorization
-- outputs an array of all the experiences available, with all their data
+- deleted the book at the specified ID

+## Comments Routes

-GET to `/api/experiences/:id`
+GET to `/api/comments`

 - expects token for authorization
-- outputs an experience object for the specific experience
+- outputs an array of all of the comment available, with all their data

-GET to `/api/experiences/:id/users`
+POST to `/api/comments`

 - expects token for authorization
-- outputs the users who are signed up for that experience
-- ...also outputs the title and description of the experience for clarification purposes

-POST to `/api/experiences`

-- expects token for authorization
-- requires title, description, category, street, region, city,  postCode, and provider_id in the req.body
+- book_id, user_id, comment, and rating are expected in the req.body
-- adds the experience to the array of experiences
+- adds the comment to the database

-PUT to `/api/experiences/:id`
-- expects token for authorization
-- updates the experience at the id

-DELETE to `/api/experiences/:id`
-- expects token for authorization
-- deletes the experience at the id point